-I am very active in Hebden Bridge Local History Society where I am a member of the committee and Assistant Librarian and also provide regular help and advice sessions for those researching their family history.
-A guide for Calderdale Heritage Walks, I plan and run historic walks in the local area and I have had several articles published on historical walks.
+I am very active in Hebden Bridge Local History Society where I am a trustee and Assistant Archivist and also provide regular help and advice sessions for those researching their family history.
+I am on the Committee of Todmorden Antiquarian Society and a guide for Calderdale Heritage Walks planning and running historic walks in the local area.
 My study into the surname Pickersgill is registered with the Guild of One Name Studies.

-I have a PTLLS qualification to teach adults and run regular courses on family history and can provide one to one tuition.
+I have a PTLLS qualification to teach adults and run courses on family history and provide one to one tuition.

-Based in the South Pennines, I am ideally located to carry out research in Yorkshire, Lancashire and Westmorland.
+Based in the South Pennines, I am ideally located to carry out research in Yorkshire, Lancashire and Cheshire.
 My research specialisms include Roman Catholic records and non-conformist registers.

 I am on Twitter, LinkedIn and Facebook.